 Frequently Asked Questions

-Upgrading your motherboard is essential when you need compatibility with newer CPUs, RAM, or advanced features like PCIe 4.0/5.0, or if you’re experiencing performance bottlenecks.
+Upgrade your motherboard when you need compatibility with newer CPUs or RAM, advanced features like PCIe 4.0/5.0, or if you’re experiencing system bottlenecks, stability issues, or limited expansion options.
+Upgrading is also recommended to future-proof your PC for upcoming hardware.

-How do I know if my CPU is compatible with my motherboard?
+2. How do I check if my CPU is compatible with a new motherboard?

-What are the benefits of upgrading to DDR5 RAM?
+3. What are the main benefits of upgrading to DDR5 RAM?